 However, one main drawback is that modeling possible worlds of D is computationally expensive, which hinders the practicability of the GoodCore algorithm.
-To address this high computational cost problem, we further propose imputation-in-the-loop optimization (with either humans or automatic methods) into the GoodCore algorithm (see methods 7 and 8 in Figure 3).
+To address this high computational cost problem, we further propose optimization methods to integrate imputation-in-the-loop (with either humans or automatic methods) into the GoodCore algorithm (see methods 7 and 8 in Figure 3).
 To this end, the optimized algorithms can significantly reduce the number of possible worlds, thus achieving low computational cost.